mbashir1/Machine-learning/README.md

 Important people in the company also known as POIs were the one mostly responsible for the collapse of the organization.
 The email data showed us that.
 Since a number of mails were sent and received, we wanted to find out who were the most frequent mail writers ad to whom.
 We look at it from the propects of POIs and so we add two new features: **from_this_person_to_poi_ratio** and **from_poi_to_this_person_ratio**.
 The list is then appended to include these new features.

 ## Checking the accuracy using different Algorithms
 I used three algorithms here: **GaussianNB**, **DecisionTreeClassifier**, and **RandomForestClassifier**.
-For all the three cases accuracy was checked and for decision tree, it was found to be 0.902, 0.878 for GaussianNB, and 0.878 for Random Forest.
+For all the three cases accuracy was checked and for decision tree, it was found to be 0.902, 0.878 for GaussianNB, and 0.85 for Random Forest.

 ## Tuning the algorithm for the required precision and recall
 Tuning is the process of adjusting the performance of the algorithm.
 By deafult, algorithms run but they can be modified according to the situation at hand to optimize the performance.
 On tuning, it was seen that GaussianNB is not the best algorithm for this case as there are no such parameters to tune.
 For me the algorithm that turned to be the best was DecisionTree.
-By changing the two parameters **min_samples_split=4, min_samples_leaf=2**, the desired precision and recall was obtained and it came to be **0.5** for precision as well as recall.
-For GaussianNB, precision obtained is **.5** and recall **0.6**.
-For RandomForestClassifier, the values are **0.5 and 0.4** respectively.
+By changing the parameters **max_features=6, min_samples_split=4, criterion='entropy', max_depth=10, min_samples_leaf=2**, the desired precision and recall was obtained and it came to be **0.33** for precision and **0.34** for recall.
+For GaussianNB, precision obtained is **.47** and recall **0.47**.
+For RandomForestClassifier, the values are **0.46 and 0.13** respectively and the parameters tuned are **tuned_param = {"n_estimators":[2, 3, 5],  "criterion": ('gini', 'entropy')}**.
+Hence GaussianNB is found to be the best algorithm.

  ## Validation
 Cross-validation is a technique for evaluating ML models by training several ML models on subsets of the available input data and evaluating them on the complementary subset of the data.
 Use cross-validation to detect overfitting, ie, failing to generalize a pattern.
 The purpose is to use trained data make reliable predictions which are then validated by the test data.
 A classical problem that arises in such case is of overfitting.
 It might happen that our data has been trained very well but it fails to predict on the test dataset.
 One of the main reasons for using cross-validation instead of using the conventional validation (e.g. partitioning the data set into two sets of 70% for training and 30% for test) is that there is not enough data available to partition it into separate training and test sets without losing significant modelling or testing capability.
 In these cases, a fair way to properly estimate model prediction performance is to use cross-validation as a powerful general technique
  ## Conclusion
-The precision can be interpreted as the likelihood that a person who is identified as a POI is actually a true POI; the fact that this is 0.6 on average means that using this identifier to flag POI’s would result in 60% of the positive flags being false alarms.
+The precision can be interpreted as the likelihood that a person who is identified as a POI is actually a true POI; the fact that this is 0.47 on average means that using this identifier to flag POI’s would result in 47% of the positive flags being false alarms.
 Recall measures how likely it is that identifier will flag a POI in the test set.
-60% of the time it would catch that person, and 40% of the time it wouldn’t.
+47% of the time it would catch that person, and 6% of the time it wouldn’t.